Computer Organization And Architecture

 The CPU starts the program execution by fetching the program instructions one by one from the main memory RAM.
 The control unit of the CPU decodes the program instruction.

-The instruction for format defines the structure of the program instruction that can be decoded by the CPU and then perform the desired operation on the data.
+The instruction format defines the layout and structure of the program instruction that can be decoded by the CPU and then perform the desired operation on the data.

 The instruction format essentially consist of three parts which includes OPCODE , OPERAND and the addressing MODE.